France recover from Ntamack injury with Fiji win

 La Rochelle's Antoine Hastoy was given the chance to start at fly-half with Bordeaux-Begles' Matthieu Jalibert on the bench.

-The pair are fighting to start the World Cup's opening game with New Zealand on September 8 in Paris instead of Ntamack.
+The pair are fighting to start the World Cup's opening game with the All Blacks in Paris instead of Ntamack.

 Fiji winger Josua Tuisova, who has played his club rugby in France since 2013, withdrew from the game in Nantes earlier in the day with Toulon's Jiuta Wainiqolo taking his place.

-The hosts led 9-3 after 20 minutes as full-back Melvyn Jaminet, putting his hand up to be named on Monday in Fabien Galthie's World Cup squad, kicked three penalties before Caleb Muntz responded for the visitors.
+The hosts led 9-3 after 20 minutes as full-back Melvyn Jaminet, competing with Brice Dulin for a World Cup spot, kicked three penalties before Caleb Muntz responded for the visitors.

 Galthie's side took hold of a loose affair by the break as hooker Peato Mauvaka and prop Uini Atonio crashed over either side of Tevita Ikanivere's try for Fiji and Les Bleus had a 21-10 advantage.

-Toulouse's Jaminet, battling with Brice Dulin for a place in Galthie's squad, made it 24-10 with a 42nd-minute penalty before Fiji captain Semi Radradra cut the deficit with a trademark bulldozing effort.
+Toulouse's Jaminet made it 24-10 with a 42nd-minute penalty before Fiji captain Semi Radradra cut the deficit with a trademark bulldozing effort.

 Muntz converted to make it 24-17 with half an hour to play in humid conditions at Stade de la Beaujoire.